auth0/docs/articles/connections/database/custom-db/create-db-connection.md

 connection: MySQL
 image: /media/connections/mysql.svg
 seo_alias: mysql
-description: Learn how to authenticate users using your database as an identity provider.
+description: Learn how to configure your database for use with Auth0 as your identity provider.
 crews: crew-2
 toc: true
 topics: